Conference - Speakers

 Sunil Sinha, Professor and Director, SWIM Center

-Dr. Sinha's research, teaching, and consulting are in the areas of asset management, pattern recognition, sensor informatics, sustainable and resilient infrastructure, especially water systems.
+Dr. Sinha is a tenured professor of Civil and Environmental Engineering at Virginia Tech.
+He is also director of the Sustainable Water Infrastructure Management Center (SWIM) Center.
+Dr. Sinha's research, teaching, and consulting are in the areas of infrastructure management, sustainability, pattern recognition, sensor informatics, and resilience, especially water systems.
 He has a total of seven years of practical experience in the infrastructure industry.
-His doctoral degree in Civil & System Design Engineering and work experience in industry enables him to participate in interdisciplinary research opportunities, and to utilize his practical knowledge to teach students how to solve real-world problems using fundamental and practical approaches.
+His dual doctoral degree in Civil Engineering and System Design Engineering and work experience in the industry enables him to participate in interdisciplinary research opportunities, and to utilize his practical knowledge to teach students how to solve real-world problems using fundamental and practical approaches.

-Stephen Cauffman, Lead, Disaster Resilience, NIST
+Stephen Cauffman, Community Resiliencce Program, NIST

 Ms. Marilee Orr is Management and Program Analyst at the U.S. Department of Homeland Security.
 Prior to that, she has worked as a consultant with Stopso and IBM Global Business Services.
 She has her Bachelors in Biology from Duke University.